lclontz/prompt-drawer/README.md

-# Prompt Drawer 📝
+# Prompt Drawer

-A Chrome extension that provides quick access to your favorite prompt snippets and templates while working with AI assistants.
+A Chrome or Edge extension that provides quick access to your favorite prompt snippets and templates while working with AI assistants.

 ## Features